mocslop/daiichi/wp-content/plugins/sassy-social-share/readme.txt

 4. **Universal Sharing Popup**: Universal Sharing popup having all the supported sharing and bookmarking services

 == Changelog ==
+= 3.3.8 [16 January 2020] =
+[Bugfix] [Sassy_Follow_Icons] shortcode was not accepting "=" in the url of social networks.
+Now it can be used in encoded form.
+[Bugfix] Social Media Follow Icons were appearing broken in some cases [Improvement] Admin UI improvement
+[Improvement] Removed Wanelo, CiteULike and DZone from social share networks as these services are not functional anymore

+= 3.3.7 [14 December 2019] =
+[New] Christmas surprise
+[Bugfix] Pinterest Pin button was showing pin count even if share count was disabled from options

+= 3.3.6 [28 November 2019] =
+[Bugfix] Previous version was breaking social share on custom posts [New] Added option (in Miscellaneous section) to control if Javascript should be loaded on every page or only where it's needed

+= 3.3.5 [27 November 2019] =
+[Improvement] Javascript is being loaded only at the webpages where social share icons are integrated [Improvement] Admin UI improvements (<a href="https://www.heateor.com/comparison-between-sassy-social-share-pro-and-premium/">Pro and Premium</a> versions now available)
+[Bugfix] "Load Javascript files in footer" option was coming twice at plugin options page

+= 3.3.4 [6 November 2019] =
+[Bugfix] Fixed XSS vulnerability on "heateor_sss_sharing_count" AJAX action

+= 3.3.3 [26 October 2019] =
+[Bugfix] Changing Alignment of floating follow icons was not changing the label of offset option right below that in "Sassy Social Share - Follow Icons" widget

+= 3.3.2 [24 September 2019] =
+[Bugfix] Custom theme for Social Media Follow icons was not working for Instagram icon, if multi-colored background was enabled

+= 3.3.1 [23 September 2019] =
+[New] Added option in "Miscellaneous" section to adjust the background color (plain or multi-colored) of Instagram share and follow icon

+= 3.3 [21 September 2019] =
+* [New] Added shortcode <a target="_blank" href="http://support.heateor.com/sassy-follow-icons-shortcode/">[Sassy_Follow_Icons]</a> to integrate social media follow icons
+* [New] Added option in the social media follow widget to float follow icons vertically
+* [New] Added Youtube icon in social share networks
+* [Improvement] Floating social share icons are now compatible with AMP
+* [Improvement] Using 'wp_add_inline_script' to add inline Javascript code right above the sassy-social-share-public.js file
+* [Improvement] Updated background of Instagram button to the multicolored one
+* [Improvement] Facebook App ID for Facebook Messenger is being used from the options (if there is saved any) instead of the hardcoded one
+* [Bugfix] Email share icon was appearing twice when searching in the "more" share popup
+* [Bugfix] Center aligning the standard share icons was not center aligning the title above share bar

+= 3.2.28 [13 August 2019] =
+* [Bugfix] Social share icons were not working with standard and transitional AMP modes
+* [Bugfix] Fixed a PHP warning appearing at plugin options page in some cases
+* [Improvement] Assigned class "heateor_sss_sharing_title" to the title appearing above the social share icons rendered via shortcode

 = 3.2.26 [19 June 2019] =
 * [New] Added option to customize logo and background color of social media follow icons
 * [New] Added Whatsapp in Social Media Follow icons